liherelgezabal/QRadarEventMappingFromCSV/README.md

 # QRadarEventMappingFromCSV
 QRadar scripts to import event mappings from a CSV file

-This is an unsupported script.
+This is an unsupported demo script.
 Use it at your own risk and test it in a non-production environment

 Usage: